Architecture as Art and Science

 The B.E.D.A. is a pre-professional degree that prepares graduates to: pursue a professional degree in architecture at Marywood; to undertake graduate study at another institution; to be engaged in architecture as a non-licensed practitioner; or to become involved in a number of related professions.
 Marywood students who have completed the B.E.D.A. degree may apply to the Master of Architecture program with advanced standing and complete their professional degree in a minimum of one-and-one-half years.

 The B.Arch program builds on the pre-professional degree by adding courses in professional practice, environmental law, and a selection of more focused program electives.

 The Fifth-Year Thesis Project, involving a comprehensive design project formulated by the student in consultation with a faculty committee selected by the student, serves as the capstone project for the professional degree.

 After obtaining the pre-professional degree at Marywood, students pursuing the M.Arch degree will need two years of graduate-level study.
 Certain qualified students may accelerate their M.Arch program for completion in one-and-a-half years.

 Professional electives, along with subjects in architectural theory, enable students to expand their knowledge in selected interest areas as they define and structure their Design Thesis—an extensively researched design investigation demonstrating a comprehensive process of hypothesis, analysis and synthesis.

 Courses dealing with practice, environmental law, management and policy, and business are intended to give graduates an added understanding of the expanding professional contexts in which architects are practicing.
-Professional LEED Accreditation is also required to complete this track.

 Degree: Bachelor of Environmental Design in Architecture (B.E.D.A.); Bachelor of Architecture (B.Arch.); Master of Architecture (M.Arch.)